Alasdair Tait: Life

 Born in Scotland, Tait studied at the Royal Northern College of Music (RNCN) under Emma Ferrand and Ralph Kirshbaum and at the City of Basel Music Academy with Thomas Demenga.
 On returning to the UK in 1998, Tait joined the Belcea Quartet and was its cellist until 2006.

 While with the quartet, Tait performed at Carnegie Hall, Musikverein and Konzerthaus, Köln Philharmonie, Concertgebouw, Chatelet, Cité de la Musique, Frankfurt Alte Oper and the Casals Hall in Tokyo.
-Tait recorded for EMI CD’s of Schubert, Brahms, Britten, Mozart, Fauré and Barber and collaborated with Ian Bostridge, Thomas Ades, Thomas Kakushka and Jonathan Lemalu.
+Tait recorded CD’s of Schubert, Brahms, Britten, Mozart, Fauré and Barber for EMI, and collaborated with Ian Bostridge, Thomas Ades, Thomas Kakuska and Jonathan Lemalu.

 Tait served as was Head of Chamber Music at Guildhall School of Music until 2016.
 He then became Chief Executive of Young Classical Artists Trust (YCAT).
 He previously held the posts of Director of Chamber Music at the RNCM in Manchester, Artistic Director of the RNCM International Chamber Music Festival, Professor of Chamber Music at the International Chamber Music Institute of the Reina Sofía School of Music.
 Tait has also been a regular professor on the Britten-Pears International Quartet Academy and the European Chamber Music Academy (ECMA).